MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-ready.md

 ### Azure facilitation

-- **Azure Virtual WAN:** [Azure Virtual WAN](/azure/virtual-wan/virtual-wan-about) is a networking service that brings many networking, security, and routing functionalities together to provide a single operational interface.
+- **Azure Virtual WAN:** [Azure Virtual WAN](/azure/virtual-wan/virtual-wan-about) is a networking service that consolidates many networking, security, and routing functionalities to provide a single operational interface.
 The design is a hub-and-spoke architecture that has scale and performance built in for branches (VPN/SD-WAN devices), users (Azure VPN/OpenVPN/IKEv2 clients), Azure ExpressRoute circuits, and virtual networks.
 When you implement your landing zones, Azure Virtual WAN can help you optimize your network through segmentation and security mechanisms.

 ## Prepare for confidentiality